Posterior nasal packing

 Nasal packing is a second-line therapy.
 See Epistaxis for more guidance.

-This page is for reference, not instruction: you should be shown how to do this before attempting it on your own.
+This page is for reference, not instruction: you should be shown how to do this by a senior before attempting it on your own.

 - Bleeding is not controlled by adequate bilateral anterior nasal packing